QROPS NZ Explained

 QROPS NZ Examples Under the New Rules

-- You move your UK pension to New Zealand and after three years you move to Australia.
+- You move your UK pension to a QROPS in New Zealand and after three years you move to Australia.
 If you move your pension to a QROPS in Australia there is no tax charge.
 Although, there are pension transfer limits in Australia which may make that difficult.
+Usually though, you can draw a QROPS in NZ as an Australian resident without paying Australian taxes due to the Trans-Tasmanian tax agreement.

 - You move your UK pension to Australia and after six years you move to another country.
 As long as you don’t move back to the UK, your pension would not be taxed in the UK or New Zealand.
 Although you may pay some tax in your new country of residence.